 Interruptible (I) capacity means that Fluxys Belgium can interrupt the service due to physical restrictions on its transmission grid.

 Backhaul (BH) capacity is offered at unidirectional connection points, in the opposite direction of the physical gas flow direction and is usable as long as the resulting physical flow remains in the physical direction of the connection point.

+Conditional (C) capacity is offered at domestic points and is available as long as the injection of gas at that domestic point is not resulting in an unacceptable accumulation of gas in a certain portion of the transmission grid and as long as the injection of gas at the domestic point is not resulting in the violation of any of the gas quality requirements.

-Entry and exit services on connection points and installation points
+Entry and exit services on interconnection points and installation points

-Entry services are services enabling natural gas to be injected into a zone of the transmission grid at an connection point or installation point.
-Exit services are services enabling natural gas to be withdrawn from a zone of the transmission grid at an connection point or installation point.
+Entry services are services enabling natural gas to be injected into a zone of the transmission grid at an interconnection point or installation point.
+Exit services are services enabling natural gas to be withdrawn from a zone of the transmission grid at an interconnection point or installation point.

-The table below shows the services offered at connection points and installation points.
+The table below shows the services offered at interconnection points and installation points.